 "Dusk," Dana says immediately.

 "Oh.
 Yeah."
 I try to remember what I wanted to say about the music.
-For Dana and I, it's never light-hearted when we discuss music.
-We talk about the pros and cons and editing standard in great detail – one of the benefits of working at a stadium-cum-studio is being able to understand the inner workings of the music industry.
 "That's right.
 Before you started screeching," I begin pointedly, "I was going to say that I think they put too much emphasis on the music.
 I love the music, and it's beautifully intricate, but Kian Tate has a gorgeous voice.
 They could have taken the album a lot further if there were more of his singing in it."

 As I say his name, my eyes flick up to meet his again.
 "Yeah, Dana, I'm going to call you back," I murmur, snapping my phone shut just as Kian rises to his feet and pockets his own phone.
 For one crazy second, I think he's going to walk towards me… but the moment passes.
 He snags a napkin from the counter and leaves the café, winking at me as he passes.
-Under the Eaves hasn't achieved the crazy popularity of other bands like it, which I suppose accounts for his relative anonymity.
-Still, they're playing at the 2011 Ethnic Revelry along with several other prominent bands.
-And – lucky me! – the concert is going to be held at Centro Stadium, the recording studio and concert hall where I work.
+Under The Eaves' popularity skyrocketed sometime last month with the release of their single, Stand, but this area of Huntleigh is frequented by busy working people, which I suppose accounts for his relative anonymity.
+Still, the band has no shortage of fans, and they'll be playing at the Ethnic Revelry tonight.
+Coincidentally enough, the concert is going to be held at Centro Stadium, the recording studio and concert hall where I work.

-For a single twenty-something woman, working in close proximity with rock stars is kind of a high-stress lifestyle.
-I'm a roadie.
-A female roadie.
-In a manner of speaking.
-I don't travel with bands, but it's my job to make sure all equipment is working and maybe to help bands load and unload their junk if they're short on roadies.
+For a single twenty-something woman, working in close proximity with rock stars is kind of a high-stress lifestyle, even in Huntleigh, where we have no shortage of them.
+Especially when you're one among many whose job it is to lift heavy equipment, perform microphone checks and make sure guitars are plugged into the right amplifiers.
 It's pretty damn difficult to charm gorgeous men while heaving an amp into the back of a truck.
 Kian isn't the first guy to have made my heart beat faster, and he certainly won't be the last, not with the constant influx of pretty, talented musician-boys.

 There's a tap on the window next to me; a sharp, staccato beat of knuckles.
-Automatically, I turn and raise my eyebrows, my lips forming a question - and then wrench backwards in shock, almost falling off my seat.
-What the heck is Kian Tate doing tapping at my window?
+Automatically, I turn and raise my eyebrows, my lips forming a question - and wrench backwards in shock, almost falling off my seat.
+What the heck is Kian Tate doing tapping at the cafe window?

-I crack it open a bit and lean closer, staring defensively at him.
+I unlatch and open it, leaning closer and staring defensively at him.
 He's about to rib me about the compliments I paid him, I know it.

 "I've got a gorgeous voice, have I?" he asks, amusement lacing his tone.